 This slabby boulder is located just below the Beer Barrel Boulder and offers slab traverses as well as a few easy highball climbs up crimps and cobbles.
 The climbing routes are on the west face of this climb, and it is distinguished by a tree growing close to the middle of this face.
 The climbs can be descended by downclimbs to either side of where the routes top out.

-Approach as for the Beer Barrel boulder and look for the large slab just S and E (15-20 feet) with the tree near the base at the middle.
+Approach as for the Beer Barrel Boulder, and look for the large slab just South and East (15-20 feet) with the tree near the base at the middle.

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Tree Slab:

 Local Information for Tree Slab

 Latest Regional Forum Messages